myscience/LTTS/README.md

 # Learning Through Target Spikes (LTTS)
-This is the Learning Through Target Spikes (LTTS) repository for code associated to the paper: Paolo Muratore, Cristiano Capone, Pier Stanislao Paolucci (2020) "*Target spike patterns enable efficient and biologically plausible learning for complex temporal tasks*" (currently *under review*).
+This is the Learning Through Target Spikes (LTTS) repository for code associated to the paper: Paolo Muratore, Cristiano Capone, Pier Stanislao Paolucci (2020) "*Target spike patterns enable efficient and biologically plausible learning for complex temporal tasks*" (published in PlosONE at: https://doi.org/10.1371/journal.pone.0247014).

 Please give credit to this paper if you use or modify the code in a derivative work.
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.